hannanmustajab/nextcloud-keycloak-ansible-dockerswarm/README.md

 - `make run-ansible` runs the Ansible playbook
 - `make run-ansible-lint` runs the Ansible playbook linter
 - An example inside of `examples` of the integration between Nextcloud and Keycloak

+### problems:

+we have to hardcode database server ip we have to forward port.